entity12208/Fabric-Server/README.md

 ## Adding Mods
 1. By default, the server installs a set of SMP mods.
 To change this:
-   - Edit line 49 in `setup-fabric-server-full.sh`.
+   - Edit the `SMPMODS` array in `setup-fabric-server-full.sh` or `update-mods.sh`.
-   - Replace `SMPMODS` with a list of mod URLs.
+   - Replace it with a list of mod URLs.

 2. Alternatively, add `.jar` mod files directly to the `mods` folder.

 ## Troubleshooting